elipapa/markdown-cv/index.md

 `Current`

-- `-` Oversee release and testing of five enterprise/distributed, web, and mobile products, including ArcGIS Dashboard, ArcGIS Insights, ArcGIS Field Map, Explorer, and Tracker
+- `-` Oversee release and testing of five enterprise/distributed, web, and mobile products, including ArcGIS Dashboard, ArcGIS Insights, ArcGIS Field Maps, Explorer, and Tracker
 - `-` Maintain continuous automation of testing for ArcGIS Dashboard and ArcGIS Insights using Python, Selenium, and Jenkins
 - `-` Perform ArcGIS product certification and facilitiates release of ArcGIS products in Agile development cycle